qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

    The Label toolbar

-While for readability, ``label`` has been used below to describe the Label toolbar, note that when mentioned in their name, the tools work almost the same way with diagrams:

-* |showPinnedLabels| :sup:`Highlight Pinned Labels and Diagrams`.
-If the vector layer of the label is editable, then the highlighting is green, otherwise it's blue.
+* |showPinnedLabels| :sup:`Highlight Pinned Labels, Diagrams and Callouts`.
+  If the vector layer of the item is editable, then the highlighting is green, otherwise it's blue.
-* |showUnplacedLabel| :sup:`Toggles Display of Unplaced Labels`: Allows to determine whether any important labels are missing from the maps (e.g. due to overlaps or other constraints).
+* |showUnplacedLabel| :sup:`Toggle Display of Unplaced Labels`: Allows to determine whether any important labels are missing from the maps (e.g. due to overlaps or other constraints).
 They are displayed with a customizable color (see :ref:`automated_placement`).
 * |pinLabels| :sup:`Pin/Unpin Labels and Diagrams`.
-By clicking or draging an area, you pin label(s).
-If you click or drag an area holding :kbd:`Shift`, label(s) are unpinned.
-Finally, you can also click or drag an area holding :kbd:`Ctrl` to toggle the pin status of label(s).
+By clicking or draging an area, you pin overlaid items.
+If you click or drag an area holding :kbd:`Shift`, the items are unpinned.
+Finally, you can also click or drag an area holding :kbd:`Ctrl` to toggle their pin status.
 * |showHideLabels| :sup:`Show/Hide Labels and Diagrams`.
-If you click on the labels, or click and drag an area holding :kbd:`Shift`, they are hidden.
+If you click on the items, or click and drag an area holding :kbd:`Shift`, they are hidden.
-  When a label is hidden, you just have to click on the feature to restore its visibility.
-If you drag an area, all the labels in the area will be restored.
+  When an item is hidden, you just have to click on the feature to restore its visibility.
+If you drag an area, all the items in the area will be restored.
-* |moveLabel| :sup:`Moves a Label or Diagram`.
-You just have to click to select the label and click to move it to the desired place.
-Selecting the label with this tool and hitting the :kbd:`Delete` key will delete the stored position value.
+* |moveLabel| :sup:`Move a Label, Diagram or Callout`: click to select the item and click to move it to the desired place.
+The new coordinates are stored in :ref:`auxiliary fields <vector_auxiliary_storage>`.
+  Selecting the item with this tool and hitting the :kbd:`Delete` key will delete the stored position value.
-* |rotateLabel| :sup:`Rotates a Label`.
+* |rotateLabel| :sup:`Rotate a Label`.
 Click to select the label and click again to apply the desired rotation.
+Likewise, the new angle is stored in an auxiliary field.
 Selecting a label with this tool and hitting the :kbd:`Delete` key will delete the rotation value of this label.
 * |changeLabelProperties| :sup:`Change Label Properties`.
 It opens a dialog to change the clicked label properties; it can be the label itself, its coordinates, angle,